The-Social-Proof-Foundation/mys-mydata/docs/KeyServerOps.md

     client_configs:
 ```

-Set the environment variable `MASTER_KEY` to the master secret seed generated by the `seal-cli` tool, and the environment variable `CONFIG_PATH` pointing to a .yaml configuration file.
+Set the environment variable `MASTER_KEY` to the master secret seed generated by the `mydata-cli` tool, and the environment variable `CONFIG_PATH` pointing to a .yaml configuration file.
 Run the server using `cargo run --bin key-server`.
 It should abort after printing a list of unassigned derived public keys (search for logs with the text `Unassigned derived public key`).

 ```shell
 # MASTER_KEY=<MASTER_SEED> CONFIG_PATH=crates/key-server/key-server-config.yaml cargo run --bin key-server